Le Nozze di Figaro

 Saluzzo Opera Academy Summer Program in Italy

-For Suor Angelica click here.
+For Don Giovanni click here.

 We will be casting for the following roles: